-In line with SGX-ST listing requirements, negative assurance statements were issued by the Board to accompany its quarterly financial results announcements, confirming to the best of its knowledge that, nothing had come to its attention which would render the Company's quarterly results to be false or misleading.
+In line with SGX-ST listing requirements, negative assurance statements were issued by the Board to accompany its quarterly financial results announcements, confirming to the best of its knowledge that, nothing had come to its attention which would render the Company's quarterly results to be false or misleading in any material aspect.
 The Company is not required to issue negative assurance statements for its full year results announcement.